rusttick/split-hover-esc/doc/flash-razor.md

 ## XXX Slave differences:

-Because the slave gets power from the serial port,
-The first boot to pin finder must be powered powered from ST-LINK
+Because the slave gets power from the blue JST connector (that also contains the serial tx/rx pins), The first boot to pin finder must be powered powered from ST-LINK

 1. jumper tx/rx,